iamtango/JS-Notes/README.md

 calling before Declaring it work only while declaring function declaration while using Variables if u use var then it will give u undefine but instead if u use let or const then it give error

+# Lexical Scope

+Taking the varible from the lexical environment (where it is defined)(its outer scope)

+# Block scope & function scope

+let & const are block scope & var is function scope